 Xerox Corporation (US)

 Xerox invented the photocopier, and for a while the company's name was synonymous with its creation in a similar way to Hoover or Biro.
 But during the late 1990s rival technology companies including Hewlett Packard and Canon discovered newer and cheaper methods for document imaging, substantially undercutting Xerox's position in the overall market.
 The group's biggest mistake, arguably, was to relinquish the results of its pioneering research into personal computing systems in the 1970s to other companies, notably Apple.
 It was Xerox, for example, which originally invented not only the graphical user interface, later introduced commercially by Apple, but also the mouse and ethernet network technology.
-By early 2000, the business was close to collapse, until a new management team was installed to turn Xerox around.
-It fought back by relinquishing the low-end small office/home office market to focus on the middle-ground of enterprise office machines, and especially high-end mass-production imaging systems.
+By 2000, the business was close to collapse.
+A new management team fought back by relinquishing the low-end small office/home office market to focus on the middle-ground of enterprise office machines, and especially high-end mass-production imaging systems.
 It also successfully followed IBM's lead to establish a substantial business outsourcing and technology services division.
 In 2017, the outsourcing business was spun off as Conduent, leaving Xerox focused solely on the core document technology business.
 At the same time, Ursula Burns stepped down as CEO in favour of Jeff Jacobson.
 Revenues for 2017 were $10.3bn.
 Since the 1960s, the group has operated in Asia through Fuji Xerox, a joint venture controlled by FujiFilm of Japan.
-With the main Xerox US & Europe business now in slow but steady decline, the company accepted a takeover offer from Fujifilm in early 2018, whereby the US company will be absorbed into Fuji Xerox.
+With the main Xerox US & Europe business now in slow but steady decline, the company accepted a takeover offer from Fujifilm in early 2018, whereby the US company would be absorbed into Fuji Xerox.
+However that deal was blocked a few months later by a US court on grounds that it was not in the best interests of shareholders.
 The Xerox business was founded in 1938 when patent attorney Chester Carlson developed a method for duplicating documents mechanically "to make office work a little less tedious".
 The process was acquired by what was then the Haloid Photographic Company, who launched it commercially in 1946, and later adopted the Xerox name.
 Adbrands no longer profiles this company but subscribers may access account assignments and contact information.
 The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
 Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.

 Which agencies handle advertising for Xerox?
 Find out more from the Adbrands Account Assignments database